shapedthought/vcli/user_guide.md

     ./veeamcli.exe init

-This will create several files:
+This will create two files:

 - settings.json - contains settings that can be adjusted
 - profiles.json - profiles of each of the APIs
-- creds.yaml - a file to enter the credentials of the API you are using

 ## Profiles